-The first generation Acura MDX, when launched in 2001 featured seven-seater cabin and all-wheel drive configuration.
-In 2014, the C-SUV received a major makeover and new V6 engine.
+The first generation Acura MDX, when launched in 2001 featured a seven-seater cabin and all-wheel drive configuration.
+In 2014, the Acura's compact SUV received a major makeover and new V6 engine.
 In its latest guise, the 2017 Acura MDX is still a strong seller for Acura and enjoys a favorable reputation that it has built up over the years.

-On the latest model, the MDX now enjoys a modest amount of enhancements but a few letdowns here and there hamper its overall ability.
-After being the undisputed king of the segment since its launch, the 2017 variant faces stiff competition from the segment challenging it for its title.
+In its latest iteration, the 2017 MDX now enjoys a modest amount of enhancements but a few letdowns here and there hamper its overall ability.
+After being the undisputed king of the segment since its launch, the 2017 variant faces stiff competition in its segment from its rivals challenging it for the title.

 6.9/10 Fuel Economy